GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 Yes: first, add the multiplayer behavior to the objects that will be generated.
 Then you just need a condition to check that the "Player is host" before generating the objects.

+### What if a player leaves during a game?
+What if the host player does this?

+If a player is disconnected or close the game, other players will be notified (there is a condition to check this in the events).
+You can choose to interrupt the game or continue.
+You can notably choose in the Multiplayer Object behavior properties what happens with the objects of the player.

+If the host quits the game, the game will be ended for all players.

 ### Known missing features or limitations

 Missing features or limitations: